-Whether it’s consumer debt on credit cards, student loans or a mortgage, most people find themselves weighed down by debt at some point in their lives.
+Whether it’s consumer debt on credit cards, student loans, or a mortgage, most people find themselves weighed down by debt at some point in their lives.
 This can keep us working jobs we hate just to pay the bills and keep our heads above water.
-By learning how to pay off debt fast you can release this burden and remove some of the stress from your life.
+By learning how to pay off debt fast, you can release this burden and remove some of the stress from your life.

-Step 1: Stop Creating New Debt
+1. Stop Creating New Debt

 Most people do not receive training in handling money and how to live within their means.
-If you’re in debt then you’re probably one of these people and it’s time to bite the reality bullet.
+If you’re in debt, then you’re probably one of these people, and it’s time to bite the reality bullet.

 You must make a stand against all the marketers trying to take your hard earned money or offering easy finance.
 You don’t need more stuff to make you happy.
 What you need is financial peace of mind.

 So cut up your credit cards or freeze them.
 I mean this literally.
 Put them in a container of water and stash them in your freezer.
-Then when there’s an opportunity to spend, you have time to thaw out (you and the credit cards) and really decide if you need that purchase.
+Then, when there’s an opportunity to spend, you have time to thaw out (you and the credit cards) and really decide if you need that purchase.

-Step 2: Rank Your Debt By Interest Rate
+2. Rank Your Debt by Interest Rate

 Make a list of all your debt with amounts and the interest rate.
 The highest interest rate should be at the top as this is what you’ll pay off first.

-Interest is a powerful weapon and right now the bank or other financial institutions are using it against you.
-Interest significantly increases the amount you need to pay back and often we’re completely unaware of how much that is.
+Interest is a powerful weapon, and right now the bank or other financial institutions are using it against you.
+Interest significantly increases the amount you need to pay back, and often we’re completely unaware of how much that is.

 For example, if you have a $10,000 credit card debt at 20% interest where you pay a minimum payment of $200 a month, you will end up taking 9 years and 8 months to pay off the actual amount of $21,680 including $11,680 in interest!